Principles of Operational Excellence in Software Development

 - First, hierarchies are complex systems and cannot be viewed as a simple mechanistic model.
 This characteristic of human groups means that making decisions, planning policies, and implementing strategies is not as easy as we would like it to be.
 Stong internal forces in complex systems render the predictions of the group’s behaviour, among other things, very challenging.

 - Second, the organization’s mission, its ultimate goals, and the means to achieve them are questions of a fundamentally philosophical nature.
 So are the views on the nature of labour, careers, and employee satisfaction.

-Frameworks like Six Sigma systematically ignore the human element when addressing organizational performance issues and focus more on the technical aspects.
+Frameworks like Six Sigma systematically ignore the human element when addressing organisational performance issues and focus more on the technical aspects.

 The Toyota Production System is quite the opposite, with 14 principles spanning the whole spectrum of issues to be tackled.